KingZee/findwallet/README.md

 findwallet -i [inputPath/inputFile] -o [outputFile]

  -i     : Required.
 Specify which path(s) to scan directly or through a newline separated file.
- -o     : Specify optional output file to store results if any exist.
+ -o     : Specify optional output file where to store wallet paths if any exist.
  -h     : Displays this message.
 ```
 Tip : paths.txt is an example of an inputFile.